clockworkengineer/Helical/readme.md

 A remote shell session takes place inside a window that emulates a vt100 terminal (supports a subset of vt100 escape sequences and a fixed number of terminal screen sizes).
 Output from any remotely executed commands (stdout/stderr) is sent to the session log.

-The SFTP browser displays both local and remote files systems and the selection of single files (at present) for upload/download/viewing/deletion.
+The SFTP browser displays both local and remote files systems and the selection of files/directories for upload/download/viewing/deletion.

 **To Do List**
 ***